At the conclave

 in an almost medieval attire;

-the pope's appearances at the lodge of S. Pietro were also grandiose; they were marked by
+the Pope's appearances at the central balcony of S. Pietro were also grandiose; they were marked by

 a use of flabelli (feather fans) which other popes before him had regarded as outdated.

-1866 Wall supporting the terrace of Piazza del Quirinale.
+1866 new access to the terrace of Piazza del Quirinale

 Chronology of the events between 1871 and 1911.